Odmarken/ceedz-pp4/README.md

 ## Known Issues

 - **Image loading**: Sometimes, the images on the live site do not load immediately and take a little longer to appear.
 This issue is being investigated and may be related to the hosting environment or media delivery service.
+- **Portrait mode**: Sometimes, in portrait mode, the C icon does not convert correctly to work well on phones, and a better menu UI design is needed

 ## Credits